LukasWoodtli/WebPage/pelican/content/sql_introduction.md

 ==============

 - LIMIT count [OFFSET skip]
-    - count: how many rows to return.
+    - count: how many rows to return
-    - skip: how far into the result to start.
+    - skip: how far into the result to start

 - ORDER BY columns [DESC]
-    - columns: which columns to sort by.
-Seperated by comas.
+    - columns: which columns to sort by, seperated by comas
-    - DESC: sort in reverse order (descending).
+    - DESC: sort in reverse order (descending)

+- GROUP BY columns
+    - used only with aggregations (e.g. count, sum)
+    - which columns to use for aggregation

 Select example:
     :::sql